 Thankfully, though, some facilities are proactive about learning the sports facility marketing strategies they need to find new clients and keep existing clients invested.
 Parisi Speed School in Baldwinsville is one such example.

 Parisi Baldwinsville’s owner, Kevin Nellis, has run a successful physical therapy practice in the Syracuse, New York area for more than 10 years.
 He’s an expert in physical therapy and has built up his clientele over the years through excellent business practices.
-He decided he wanted to open a Parisi Speed School in one of his physical therapy office buildings a few years ago, and was excited to bring Parisi’s training methods to the youth of his hometown and help them prevent some of the sports injuries he saw in his physical therapy work.
+He decided he wanted to open a Parisi Speed School in one of his physical therapy office buildings a few years ago.
+Mainly, he was excited to bring Parisi’s training methods to the youth of his hometown and help them prevent some of the sports injuries he saw in his physical therapy work.

 He spent a year or so getting Parisi Baldwinsville’s 3,600-square-foot facility ready and getting the right team of performance coaches in place.
 But when it came time for the clients to start rolling in, Kevin realized that Parisi Baldwinsville needed some help with sports facility marketing.

 New facilities always have their work cut out for them.
-Establishing initial client relationships is a lot more difficult than relying on referrals once you’re already established as a business, so it’s understandable that clients weren’t rushing in the door despite Parisi Baldwinsville’s quality product and prime location.
+Establishing initial client relationships is a lot more difficult than relying on referrals once you’re already established as a business.
+So, it’s understandable that clients weren’t rushing in the door despite Parisi Baldwinsville’s quality product and prime location.

 We are looking forward to watching Parisi Baldwinsville grow and thrive, and will post back here on their future successes.